dschmenk/LORES/README.md

-# CGA LoRes 160x100x16 hardware assisted scrolling library and demo
+# CGA LoRes 160x100 16 color hardware assisted scrolling library and demo

 A simple proof-of-concept demonstrating hardware scrolling with a tile based virtual map and sprites.